KeKe-Li/log/README.md

 log is a powerful logging framework that provides log custom log level.

-log provides Fatal, Error, Warn, Info, Debug level log.
+log provides Fatal, Error, Warn, Info, Debug level log. and with the requestID can quickly go to the current line of code.

-If you like，please star。
+If you like，please give a star。

 #### How to Use